 - Vandalism

 Collision insurance can also cover your windshield if you get into an accident.
 This includes collisions with cars or objects.
-If another driver is at fault, their liability insurance should take care of the damages.
-That said, comprehensive is your go-to coverage for vehicle window damage.
-Drivers with all three types of insurance are fully covered.
+If another driver is at fault, their liability pays for repairs.
+That said, comprehensive is your go-to for vehicle window damage.
+Drivers with all three coverages are fully protected.

 How High to Set Your Deductible